vedantbawkar/Habitual.ly/README.md

 # Habitual.ly - Daily Habit Tracker

-A beautiful and modern habit tracking app built with Flutter that helps users form and maintain daily habits through an engaging reward system and social features.
+A modern habit tracking app built with Flutter that helps users form and maintain daily habits through an engaging reward system and social features.

 ## Features